Universal Functions in SurfaceFluxes.jl

 \[\begin{equation} \Psi(\zeta) = \frac{1}{\zeta} \int_{0}^{\zeta} \psi(x) dx. \end{equation}\]

-For finite-volume schemes, where fluxes are computed using cell-averaged values, this function is used in lieu of $\psi(\zeta)$.
+For finite-volume schemes, where fluxes are computed using cell-averaged values, this function is used to obtain the vertical profiles.
+For example, the layer-averaged wind speed is calculated as:

 1. Businger-Dyer Functions